Cannabis Flowering Stage Guide

-It is also the time when it is easy to make mistakes which can severely impact your yield.
-Let's talk about how you can look after your cannabis during the flowering stage and enjoy the best harvest ever.
+It is also the time when it is easy to make mistakes, which can severely impact your yield.
+Let's discuss how to look after your cannabis plant during the flowering stage, and enjoy the best harvest ever.

 The flowering stage

-When you switch your plants from the vegetative to the flowering phase, the growth will ultimately slow down, although not initially.
-As soon as buds begin to develop, it is time to alter the way you treat them.
+When you switch your plants from the vegetative stage to the flowering stage, the growth of your marijuana plants will ultimately slow down, although not initially.
+When the flowering stage begins, and as soon as buds start to develop, it is time to alter how you treat them.
 They will need, for example, different amounts of light and nutrients for the flowering period.

 Step 1: how to transition from vegetative to flowering?

-When switching your weed plants to the next phase of their life cycle, it is vital to use the right growth lights.
+Using the right grow lights is vital when switching your weed plants to the next phase of their life cycle.
 Gradually alter the light cycles until you have a 12/12 hour light / dark ratio.
-Here, too, indoor growing offers the ideal chance to implement an environment that best suits your plants.
-The advantage of growing indoors is that you have control of the light rather than relying on circadian rhythms.
-And if you can control the light cycles properly you will enjoy a better yield.
+Here, too, indoor growing offers the ideal chance to implement an environment that best suits your (female) cannabis plants.

 Our tip: during the dark phase of the 12:12 cycle, make sure things are properly dark and that no light can get through!
 Or your plants simply won't make buds and may even become hermaphrodites.

 Step 2: Wait for the first buds

 Before you discover a flower, you should support your plants as much as possible in the growth phase.
-You will notice that your plants grow rapidly at the start of the flowering phase.
+You will notice that your plants grow rapidly at the start of the flowering stage.
 This is to be expected and is known as the 'flowering stretch'.

-It is important to note that only female plants can grow buds.
-You can ensure you have feminine plants by buying feminized seeds, which saves time and waste although it is possible to use the leaves of male plants for hash.
+It is important to note that only a female cannabis plant can grow buds.
+You can ensure you have feminine plants by buying feminized seeds or our autoflower seeds, which saves time and waste, although it is possible to use the leaves of male plants for hash.

 Step 3: gorgeous, beautiful cannabis buds